Kitchen Backsplash Wainscoting Wood

 Istockphoto.com A Wooden Backsplash Can Bring Great Warmth To A Kitchen, So It’s An Especially Good Choice In A Modern Space That Might Otherwise Read Cold.

-This minneapolis rustic kitchen has wood walls that go all the way to the ceiling and backsplash.
+The ideal kitchen wainscoting withstands moisture, cleans easily, and handles impact.
 The glossy teal tiles on this kitchen backsplash have a slightly wavy surface that reflects light in interesting patterns.
 You often see wood used in a japanese kitchen.

 Web Vintage Grey Cabinets, A Marble Countertop And A Wooden Plank Backsplash For A Less Formal Look.